 Rotating the mouse wheel up and down results in zooming in and out respectively.
-The zoom level car be seen as a percentage in the lower right hand side of the status bar.
+The zoom level can be seen as a percentage in the lower right hand side of the status bar.
 The position of the cursor affects the center of the zoom such that the cursor will remain in position relative to the animation objects.
+Holding the Shift key allows for finer zooming control.
 Dragging the canvas while holding down the mouse wheel or middle mouse button results in moving the canvas.
 This is equivalent to dragging the scroll bars but will result in the cursor staying in position relative to the animation objects.
 This can also be achieved by holding down the space bar while dragging the canvas with the left mouse button.
+If you're using a laptop with no mouse then you can pan by holding the space bar and clicking and dragging with the touchpad, or by dragging the scroll bars at the end of the window.
+You can zoom using the + and - keys.
 View Menu Controls The View menu offers various options for quickly setting the zoom or scroll of the canvas.
 The keyboard shortcuts (+,- and F1-F6) can also be used at any time.

-Shortcut Ð Zoom In Equivalent to rotating the mouse wheel up + Q Zoom Out Equivalent to rotating the mouse wheel down - Zoom 100% Return to the default 100% zoom level F1 2 Zoom 200% Zoom to 200% F2 12 Zoom 50% Zoom to 50% F5 • Zoom Selected Zoom and pan to fit the selected figure or figures within the visible canvas area F3 Zoom Animation Zoom and pan to fit the animation area within the visible canvas area F4 Zoom Camera Zoom and pan to fit the virtual camera viewport within the visible canvas area F6 Reset Zoom While Playing The canvas zoom will reset to 100% while playing the animation if enabled.
+Shortcut \oplus Zoom In Equivalent to rotating the mouse wheel up.
+Use Shift for finer zooming + \bigcirc Zoom Out Equivalent to rotating the mouse wheel down.
+Use Shift for finer zooming - 1 Zoom 100% Return to the default 100% zoom level F1 2 Zoom 200% Zoom to 200% F2 12 Zoom 50% Zoom to 50% F5 (4) Zoom Selected Zoom and pan to fit the selected figure or figures within the visible canvas area F3 Zoom Animation Zoom and pan to fit the animation area within the visible canvas area F4 Zoom Camera Zoom and pan to fit the virtual camera viewport within the visible canvas area F6 Reset Zoom While Playing The canvas zoom will reset to 100% while playing the animation if enabled.
 It will return to its previous state when the animation is stopped.
-I Figure Positioning Using the Arrow Keys

-Figures can also be positioned accurately by using the arrow keys to move the selected figure or figures in 1 screen pixel increments regardless of the zoom level.
+II Figure Positioning Using the Arrow Keys Figures can also be positioned accurately by using the arrow keys to move the selected figure or figures in 1 screen pixel increments regardless of the zoom level.
 If the cursor is positioned over a red handle, then this will have the affect of rotating the segment in 1 screen pixel increments instead of moving the whole figure.
 This means that finer than 1 animation pixel positioning can be achieved by first zooming in.
 For example, zooming to 400% and pressing an arrow key to move a figure is equivalent to moving the figure by a quarter pixel.
-2.2.4.
+Created with Dr.Explain 2.2.4.
 Figure Controls Buttons on the left hand side of the main window can be used to add new figures to the editing area and modify the current selected figure or figures.
 Hover the mouse cursor over a button to see what it does and the corresponding keyboard shortcut.
 A figure can be selected by clicking any of its handles.
 Multiple figures can be selected by holding shift while clicking a figure, by dragging a box around the origin handle of figures or by using Select All Figures from the Edit menu (Ctrl+A).
-Ctrl + + The selected figure can also be changed by holding down the Ctrl key while pressing the left or right arrow keys or by using the mouse wheel while pressing the Ctrl key.
+Ctrl The selected figure can also be changed by holding down the Ctrl key while pressing the left or right arrow keys or by using the mouse wheel while pressing the Ctrl key.
 The selected figure will then step through the figures.
 From top to bottom the figure controls include: